Washington D.C. Travel FAQ: 15 Questions First-Timers Always Ask

 Food trucks on the Mall ($8-12 for lunch, clustered near the museums)

-Can I watch Congress in session?
+Can you watch Congress in session?

 Yes.
 Contact your representative's office for free gallery passes to watch the House or Senate in session.
 It's not exciting in the movie sense — mostly procedural — but there's something sobering about watching democracy happen in person.